 Archive/Counter-Archive (A/CA): Activating Canada's Moving Image Heritage is a six-year research-creation project focusing on works by Indigenous Peoples (First Nations, Métis, Inuit), Black communities and People of Colour, women, LGBT2Q+ and immigrant communities.

 Led by Janine Marchessault and funded by a Social Sciences and Humanities Research Council Partnership Grant, the partnership is composed of four universities (York, Ryerson, Queen's, and Concordia), numerous communities, memory institutions, and policy advocates.

 Our research is committed to finding solutions for safekeeping Canada's audiovisual heritage.
-We seek to research and remediate audiovisual heritage that is most vulnerable to disappearance and inaccessibility, fostering a community and network dedicated to creating best practices and cultural policies.
+We seek to activate and remediate audiovisual heritage that is most vulnerable to disappearance and inaccessibility, fostering a community and network dedicated to creating best practices and cultural policies.

 The A/CA community includes over 60 participants, each with significantly diverse collections, access to technical resources, and expert archival knowledge.

 What is a Counter-Archive?

 They are embodied differently and have explicit intention to historicize differently, to disrupt conventional national narratives, and to write difference into public accounts.
 They seek to counter the hegemony of traditional archival institutions that have normally neglected or marginalized women, Indigenous Peoples, the LGBT2Q+ community, and immigrant communities.

 Enhance access of Canada’s citizens and Indigenous, First Nations, and Métis peoples to their own audiovisual cultural heritage.

 Innovate next-generation digital interfaces to facilitate collaborative stewardship for documentary heritage.